Serving the People

 “I love working here,” he says.
 “I love the people we serve and I love my colleagues.”

-Over the years, Mike has moved from part time work as a Residential Support Worker (RSW), to full time RSW, to managing one of Communitas’ residences.
+Over the years, Mike has moved from part time work as a Support Worker, to full time, to managing one of Communitas’ residences.
 While the time and responsibilities have changed, the reason for doing the work has stayed the same.

 “I really enjoy the residents I get to serve,” he says.
 “They are so intelligent, they love to be out in community, and they like to be loved – and we do love them.”

 Mike says he’s got one of the best staff teams he’s ever had.
 Everyone on the team really understands their work, they work well together, and they love serving the people who live in the home.
 Having such a great group to work with makes his job enjoyable.
 Jeff Hirch, the chief human resource officer for Communitas, says the great team is a reflection of Mike’s leadership.